dgupta18/mastra-text-to-query/README.md

 # Template Text-to-MongoDB

 A Mastra template to build a system enabling MongoDB database introspection and natural language to MongoDB query conversion.
-In this template, you'll be able to ask questions about a dataset in natural language and receive answers in natural language.
+In this template, you'll be able to ask questions about a dataset in natural language and receive an executable MongoDB query.
 Behind the scenes, the system will convert the natural language query to a MongoDB query using AI-powered database introspection and translation.

 ## Getting Started